marcishak/billboardscraper/README.md

 * now used as toy data source for R stuff
 * won't really be updated, plan to rewrite into R to develop into package
+* needs wget
 * The error messages really suck.
 Sorry about that.
 * Also the relationship structure between programs also sucks.
 It's way too varied with some needing pipes and others calling the other program directly...
+* The variable names also super suck.
+This really isn't ~~great good~~ passable code...

 ## Usage